gmirsky/zth-k8s-postgresql/README.md

 prometheus-community-grafana   ClusterIP   10.103.92.32   <none>        80/TCP    119m
 ```

-Install the Nginx controller with the `dev/cluster-example-rw` service mapped to port 5432; `dev/cluster-example-ro` mapped to port 5433 and `dev/cluster-example-r` mapped to port 5434
+Install the Nginx controller with the `dev/cluster-example-rw` service mapped to port 5432; `dev/cluster-example-ro` mapped to port 5433 and `dev/cluster-example-r` mapped to port 5434.
+We will also map the Grafana web interface to port 8083 and the Prometheus web interface to port 9090.

 ```bash
 # Install the Nginx Ingress controller